 The rotational direction of the rotors must be regulated in order to maintain proper heading.
 Without such a regulation, the aircraft would induce a spiral about the Z-axis.
 To alleviate such a movement the rotors are specified to spin in alternating opposite directions, with each adjacent rotor spinning opposite and each cross-sectional rotor having the same movement.
-Figure 14 depicts such a movement required to stabilize the aircraft, with regards to movement in about the Z-axis.
+Figure 16: depicts such a movement required to stabilize the aircraft, with regards to movement in about the Z-axis.

-The following figures depict the rotations about the XYZ axis that are known as Euler Angles.
+Figure 16 depict the rotations about the XYZ axis that are known as Euler Angles.
 Euler angles measure the orientation of one frame of reference with respect to the other.[4]
 These angles aid in describing the orientation of the aircraft.